 Halloween season is upon us, and many pests will happily jump on the occasion to come out and bother you.
 During the fall, cockroaches, rodents and spiders can all gather for a big party, and can be especially attracted by halloween decorations and treats.
 Here are a few tips to avoid their visit in your home.

 Pumpkin carving is a great fun activity but can lead to a bad surprise if you leave them out for too long.
 Indeed, pumpkins are plants that will eventually rot, attracting flies, gnats and even rats.
 To avoid any nuisance, do not carve your pumpkins earlier than one or two days before Halloween, and dispose of them a couple days later at the latest.

 Check your kids’ trick-or-treat candies

 Unwanted guests can sometimes hide in treats.
 Some people like to buy them well in advance, or even recycle them over the years.
 However, sweet foods and candy can be very attractive for pests.
-Similarly, if your kids eat their treats slowly and stretch them over a few months, make sure to keep them in sealed containers to avoid attracting bugs and rodents to your kitchen.
+Similarly, if your kids eat their treats slowly and stretch them over a few months, make sure to keep them in sealed containers to avoid attracting Bed bugs control and rodents to your kitchen.